Warfley/ObjPasUtils/src/iterators/Readme.md

 * Step: Skips elements in steps, i.e. Step(Iterator, 2) will only give every other element from Interator
 * Fold/Reduce: Applies a function to each of the values and the result of the previous step to compute a final result over the whole stream (e.g. a sum over all elements).
 Not possible on infinite streams.
 * Reverse: Reverses a stream from last element to first.
 First requires loading all elements into memory before repeating them in opposite order.
 Not possible on infinite streams
+* Sorted: Returns all elements sorted according to a less or compare function.
+Collects all elements to sort, not possible on infinite streams
 * Next: Get the next element from an Iterator
 * Last: Get the last element from an Iterator, not possible on infinite streams
 * Collect, CollectArray: Collects all the elements from the stream into a container (e.g. List, Array, TStringList, etc)